GerbalSnowCrashGitHub/DigitalSabotage_Book/README.md

 # DigitalSabotage_Book
-The code and forked tool repository for the book:
+The code and forked tool repository :
 Modern Digital Sabotage: How Hacktivism, AI, and Cyberwarfare Are Reshaping the World By Chris Kubecka – “The Hacktress”